kahnwong/karnwong.me/content/posts/should-data-scientists-deploy-models-to-production/index.md

 | Machine Learning Engineer | Make sure mathematical models can be deployed                             |
 | MLOps                     | Deploy mathematical models and make sure the system is up and operational |

-As you can see, machine learning engineer is more closely aligned with software engineering, which makes sense why data scientists are struggling with model deployments, because it's a territory they are unfamiliar with.
+As you can see, machine learning engineering is more closely aligned with software engineering, which makes sense why data scientists are struggling with model deployments, because it's a territory they are unfamiliar with.

 In the same vein, mlops is a subtype of devops, which utilizes different skills set than machine learning engineering.
-MLOps main focus is to making sure the whole pipelines are running smoothly and that the systems are operational.
+MLOps main focus is to make sure the whole pipelines are running smoothly and that the systems are operational.

 ## Why a separate MLOps role